DerrykMac/2025-Fun/readme.md

 ## Day 4

-Today I did screamed into a mic for a sound test... not knowing i was live... besides that today is too stressful to write anything.
+Today I screamed into a mic for a sound test... not knowing i was live... besides that today is too stressful to write anything.

 ## Day 6